Close

 What is LEDES?

-The Legal Electronic Data Exchange Standard (“LEDES” pronounced Leeds) was created for the electronic exchange of billing and other information between law firms and corporations in a consistent and easy to understand way.
+The Legal Electronic Data Exchange Standard (“LEDES” pronounced Leeds) was created for the electronic exchange of billing and other information between law firms and corporations in a consistent and easy-to-understand way.

-The LEDES Oversight Committee (LOC) is an international non-profit organization made up of legal professionals charged with creating and maintaining open standard formats for the electronic exchange of information and other information between corporations and law firms.
+The LEDES Oversight Committee (LOC) is an international non-profit organization of legal professionals charged with creating and maintaining open standard formats for the electronic exchange of information and other information between corporations and law firms.

-The LOC offers several different formats for legal billing, budgeting, timekeeping, rate management, and IP management data exchange.
+The LOC offers several formats for legal billing, budgeting, timekeeping, rate management, and IP management data exchange.

 The five basic principles of LEDES